 International Hydrographic Organization

-Masetti, Giuseppe; Calder, Brian; and Alexander, Lee, "Potentially Polluting Marine Sites GeoDB: An S-100 Geospatial Database as an Effective Contribution to the Protection of the Marine Environment" (2012).
-Center for Coastal and Ocean Mapping.
+Masetti, Giuseppe; Calder, Brian R.; and Alexander, Lee, "Potentially Polluting Marine Sites GeoDB: An S-100 Geospatial Database as an Effective Contribution to the Protection of the Marine Environment" (2012).
+International Hydrographic Review.
 1088.